 - Bacteria: Microbiologically-influenced corrosion (MIC)

 - Strong Acids: hydrofluoric acid and hydrochloric or acetic acids for sandstone and carbonates, respectively, which can cause corrosion of production tubing, downhole tools, and casing

-- Brines: In presence of dissolved oxygen, acts as corrosive.
+- Brines: In presence of dissolved oxygen, act as corrosive.

 Corrosion Inhibitor Selection Consideration

-- Use of Corrosion Inhibitors (CI) as an alternative to CRA shall be decided in the earliest design stage based on ILSS, fluid corrosivity, total CAPEX & OPEX, and assumed efficiency & availability.
+- The use of Corrosion Inhibitors (CI) as an alternative to CRA shall be decided in the earliest design stage based on ILSS, fluid corrosivity, total CAPEX & OPEX, and assumed efficiency & availability.

-- ILSS based on BP, Intertek, and DNV research, values below 2.5 indicate CI likely successful with below 50 ppm and value above 5.5 usually not feasible, CI likely require very high dosage and high-reliability injection package.
+- ILSS based on BP, Intertek, and DNV research, values below 2.5 indicate CI likely successful with below 50 ppm, and a value above 5.5 is usually not feasible, CI likely requires a very high dosage and high-reliability injection package.

 - Organic film-forming corrosion inhibitors’ efficiency is reduced in the presence of bacteria, oxygen, and scales.
 Hence, Compatibility with other chemical treatment and injection strategies shall be studied.

-- Continuous, batch or squeeze treatments are predicted to contain high concentrations of water.
-Batch treatment tends to be used in non-severe applications when continuous treatment is technically difficult or when additional protection required for severe conditions.
+- Continuous, batch, or squeeze treatments are predicted to contain high concentrations of water.
+Batch treatment tends to be used in non-severe applications when continuous treatment is technically difficult or when additional protection is required for severe conditions.

 - The chemical fluid analysis shall consist of temperature, pressure, flow rate, sand, CO2, H2S, Chloride, O2, pH, cation & anion, organic acids, bacteria, and viscosity.